futurewei-cloud/chogori-platform/docs/TXN.md

 - Each operation must specify an MTR(Minimum Transaction Record) tuple.
 - A TransactionRecordHolder (TRH) is designated by the CL for mutating transactions.
 The TRH is is one of the write participants in the transaction.
 We pick the first such writer for most transactions, but it is possible to pick a more optimal TRH for certain workloads.
 The assignment is done lazily when the first write is encountered, and the assignment message is piggy-backed onto that first write.
 - All write operations specify a TRH in addition to the MTR.
+- each participant maintains an index of `MTR->WI` so that it can cleanup write intents when the TRH comes to finalize a transaction (i.e. after the application commits/aborts).
+There is also an LRU list on this index so that the participant can discover potentially abandoned or long-running WIs and communicate with the TRH to finalize them.

 ### Reads
 ![Read](./TxnRead.png)